mwgribben/abc-of-chairmanship/at_a_glance.markdown

     ### D. Motions

 15. Must be moved in the affirmative and moved and seconded
-16. Chairman reads motion and inquires whether wording is accurate
+16. Chair reads motion and inquires whether wording is accurate
 17. No alteration or withdrawal except by unanimous consent
 18. Discussion then follows
 19. Members allowed one speech only
-20. Chairman decides who has got the floor
+20. Chair decides who has got the floor
 21. Mover replies at the end of the debate
-22. Chairman reads the motion and puts the question
+22. Chair reads the motion and puts the question

     ### E. Amendments